...

 What is a geographic restriction?

 One of the most significant questions you can ask yourself regarding child custody visitation orders relates to geographic restrictions.
-Geographic restrictions work to limit the geographic area that your child lives in.
-You and your co-parent state within your original orders where your child can live.
+Geographic restrictions work to limit the geographic area in which your child lives.
+You and your co-parent stated within your original orders where your child can live.
 The geographic restriction seeks to allow the non-custodial parent to have as much of an opportunity to build a relationship with their children as possible.
 This promotes stability and functionality in your home, as well.

 Placing a geographic restriction